HoGentTIN/linux-training-hogent/modules/ioredirection/030_ioredirection_theory.md

 ### \> stdout

-`stdout` can be redirected with a `greater than` sign.
+`stdout` can be redirected to a file with a `greater than` sign.
 While scanning the line, the shell will see the `>` sign and will clear the file.